InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 After Zack took office, her public popularity and influence in his cabinet skyrocketed with every thwarted assassination attempt.
 She became a pop-culture icon with an avid fan following.
+Because she essentially resurrected the long-defunct, traditional vestments that wives of clergy used to wear, top clothing brands picked up on the style for streetwear.
+It's pretty trendy now.

 The high-profile nature of her successful enhancements also catalyzed the deregulation and advancement of transhuman enhancements globally.
 The